keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/bpwSHqD.png" height="80%" width="80%" alt="SSH"/>
 </p>
 <p>
 Now we are connected to the Linux VM.
-Notice in Wireshark that each data packet are encrypted, making it difficult for hackers to intercept and read the information.
+In Wireshark, notice that each data packet is encrypted, making it difficult for hackers to intercept and read the information.
 </p>
 <br />